PollockLab/blitz-the-gap/README.md

 * `_quarto.yml` : Website structure and settings.
 * `index` : Description of the Blitz the Gap and a listing of challenges, retrieved from the `challenges/` folder.
-* `tutorial` : Example workflow to make a priority map for a challenge.
+* `workflows/` : Example workflows to access data and to make a priority map for a challenge.
 * `challenges/` : Contains docs for a list of the challenges with a description, a map, and a list of authors.

 ## Building the website